cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project AID-DOCIA-EN.md

 # Technical characteristics

-The solution key points are as follow:
+The solution key points are as follows:
 * Advanced indexation:
 	* Identification of duplicates
 	* Text extraction optimization